zhuochen-ucla/starter-hugo-academic/content/publication/pub2/index.md

 ---
-title: "Unprecedented Near-infrared Brightness and Variability of Sgr A*"
+title: "Consistency of the Infrared Variability of SGR A* over 22 yr"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Tuan Do
-- Gunther Witzel
-- Abhimat K. Gautam1
 - admin
+- E. Gallego-Cano
+- T. Do
+- G. Witzel
-- Andrea M. Ghez
+- A. M. Ghez
-- Mark R. Morris
+- R. Schödel
+- B. N. Sitarski
-- Eric E. Becklin
+- E. E. Becklin
+- J. Lu
+- M. R. Morris
+- A. Dehghanfar
+- A. K. Gautam
-- Anna Ciurlo
+- A. Hees
-- Matthew Hosek Jr
+- M. W. Hosek Jr
-- Gregory D. Martinez
-- Keith Matthews
-- Shoko Sakai1
+- S. Jia
+- A. C. Mangian
-- Rainer Schödel
+- K. Matthews
 # Author notes (optional)
 author_notes:
--
+- "First author"

 date: "2019-09-10T0:00:00Z"
-doi: "10.3847/2041-8213/ab38c3"
+doi: "10.3847/2041-8213/ab3c68"

 # Schedule page publish date (NOT publication's date).
 #publishDate: "2017-01-01T00:00:00Z"